- US Online Poker

 Despite all of this optimism, PointsBet doesn’t appear to expect to join the top three operators.
 Rather, it has the more realistic goal of achieving a 10% market share in each state it enters.

-At the moment, FanDuel dominates with 31% of the market, and BetMGM and DraftKings are just steps behind.
+At the moment, FanDuel dominates the market, and BetMGM and DraftKings are just steps behind.
 There’s so much money on the table, however, that even a 10% share would be a dream for PointsBet’s investors.